 The doctoral program is 1,221 hours in length (48.6 credits), including 551 didactic hours and 670 clinical hours.

-At each module, there are lectures in AOM and biomedicine, as well as clinical courses including a clinic theater with patients, discussions of cases from students’ practices, and student presentations on topics of their choosing.
+At each module, there are lectures in acupuncture/Chinese medicine and biomedicine, as well as clinical courses including a clinic theater with patients, discussions of cases from students’ practices, and student presentations on topics of their choosing.
 At selected modules, lectures in research, the classics, teaching skills and assessment skills are given.
 A full-day supervised clinic internship also takes place each module.